apache/druid/docs/content/development/extensions-core/namespaced-lookup.md

 # Transitioning to lookups-cached-global

-New users should reference the exteion [lookups-cached-global](lookups-cached-global.html)
+New users should reference the extension [lookups-cached-global](lookups-cached-global.html)

 ## Moving to cluster wide configuration

 This module only supports static configurations, whereas the new [lookups-cached-global](lookups-cached-global.html) extension supports only dynamic cluster configuration.

 Most of the configurations can be used as-is and posted to the coordinator to the appropriate endpoint.
-Once the cluster is upgraded to 0.9.1, the json configuration can be propogated through the cluster as follows:
+Once the cluster is upgraded to 0.9.1, the json configuration can be propagated through the cluster as follows:

 The prior configuration of